Affiliations: | College of Engineering and Computer Science |

 |

-Applicants should ideally have experience with Python, including scripting, working with APIs, and using libraries such as pandas, matplotlib, and seaborn.
-Familiarity with Large Language Models, particularly in areas such as prompt engineering, API usage, and context handling, is also preferred.
+Applicants should have experience with Python, including scripting, working with APIs, and using libraries such as LangChain, Pandas, Matplotlib and OpenAI.
+Experience with Visual Language Models, particularly in areas such as prompt engineering, API usage, and context handling, is also preferred.
 Experience in Unity development, especially involving VR interaction, scripting, and API integration, is beneficial.
 Proficiency with GitHub, including command line operations like cloning repositories, pulling and pushing changes, merging branches, and submitting pull requests, is encouraged.
 Strong research writing skills, including the use of tools like Zotero and Overleaf for citation management, are advantageous.
 Finally, applicants should be able to take clear notes and report progress effectively. |

 Description: